 Are you a parent of a child under age three and would like support around parenting and resources for you or you and your child?
-GREAT Start-Home Visiting Program makes sure that every child has what they need to succeed and every parent has the support they need.
-Please call 217-531-4342 for additional information to get you connected with a home visiting program that best fits your family's needs.
+CCHVC makes sure that every child has what they need to succeed and every parent has the support they need.
+Please visit the website for additional information to get you connected with a home visiting program that best fits your family's needs.

-JUST IN TIME PARENTING www.jitp.info/
+JUST IN TIME PARENTING

+www.jitp.info/